Alpha Omega M.D. – Episode #55

 “Thank you children… Abigail.
 It is important we be civil.
 We have some wonderful news for us all.”

 The Ferrell “children” are thinking along the lines of the family gift; maybe a new wardrobe for Agnes or a champion thoroughbred to James’ liking.
 Neither is the case.

-“We have petitioned the courts of both Gadsden and Leon County to allow Abigail to be a permanent part of our family.
+“Father and I have petitioned the courts of both Gadsden and Leon County to allow Abigail to be a permanent part of our family.
 Abigail Smythwick Ferrell.
 How does that sound?”

 Well you could have knocked James over with a hummingbird’s feather.
 He has pictured (in a young man’s fancy) Abbey owning the Ferrell name by marrying her into the family, certainly not as a step-sister.

 Agnes is overjoyed.
 The big sister she always wanted; sharing beauty tips and boy secrets and clothes… well maybe not clothes.
 That would require a full-time seamstress.

 Abigail’s emotions fall somewhere in-between.
 She too has had private aspirations on being a Ferrell, again as a wife, not an adopted sibling.
 Womanly dreams aside, her feelings of group membership are unmistakable.
 She has also seen enough of Southern relations to hold hope that certain moral stigmas can be conveniently negotiable.
 “I would be rightly proud to consider myself a Ferrell.”

 At closer examination, without a blood relative on the North American continent and few inherited friends of her father, her choices are none.
 Plus, she is near enough to Sumter South to have a hand in its future; quite a land holding for one so young.